Exploring Labour within Canadian Penitentiaries

-This exhibition highlights the historical and contemporary impacts of captive labour within North America.
+This exhibition co-curated by Sephra Lamothe and Camilla Leonelli Calzado highlights the historical and contemporary impacts of captive labour within North America.
 It focuses on the Kingston Penitentiary, a federal facility in Ontario that operated between 1835-2012.
-Although labour programs for incarcerated individuals were developed with the intention to reform and educate, they have benefited those already in a position of power, while disempowering marginalized populations.
-The historical experiences of convicts in North America producing shoes and clothing provide a stark context for the continuing exploitation of their contemporary counterparts.
+While the government’s intention behind developing labour programs for incarcerated individuals was to reform and educate, these programs have primarily benefited those already in positions of power, while simultaneously disempowering marginalised populations.
+The historical experiences of convicts in North America, who produced shoes and clothing, vividly illustrate the ongoing exploitation faced by their present-day counterparts.

 Wooden Shoe Last 1960’s.
 Kingston Penitentiary.